 - Serve immediately or store in the refrigerator for up to five days

-- I pan-roast boneless and skinless chicken breasts on a regular basis for lean protein to add to salads and other meals.
-To pan-roast a chicken breast, preheat the oven to 425 degrees.
-Mix your spices in a small bowl (This breast used 1/2 teaspoon chopped fresh sage, 1/2 teaspoon chopped fresh rosemary, 1/2 teaspoon salt, and 1/8 teaspoon black pepper.).
+- To pan-roast a chicken breast, preheat the oven to 425 degrees.
+Mix your spices in a small bowl (e.g. 1/2 teaspoon chopped fresh sage, 1/2 teaspoon chopped fresh rosemary, 1/2 teaspoon salt, and 1/8 teaspoon black pepper.).
 Use your fingers to rub the spice mixture over the surface of the chicken and then fry one side in a cast iron pan in a thin layer of oil.
 Once that side has browned, flip the breast over and place the pan in the oven for about 15 minutes, until the internal temperature reaches 165 degrees.

 - This recipe calls for a small amount of mayonnaise just to hold the ingredients together.
 Feel free to increase the amount if you like a chicken salad full of mayo.

-If you make this cranberry chicken salad recipe, please comment here or share a pic with me on Instagram!
+If you make this cranberry chicken salad recipe, please leave a comment or rating.
+Or share a pic with me on Instagram!